larsbi/DynUG-Fabric-Workshop/Lab 4 – Analyze customer reviews and load to Silver layer.md

 ```
 Again, add “display(dfscore)” to view the output.

+Run the code cell to validate the Analyze sentiment AI functions run without errors.

 Next step is to write the output of sentiment analysis to a new table in Lakehouse DynUG_Lakehouse_Silver.
 If you ask Copilot it will give you an answer like
 ```python
 dfscore.write.format("delta").saveAsTable("<table_name>")